Bohdan Pawłowicz

 Bohdan Pawłowicz h.Przyjaciel was born in Warsaw, Poland on February 2nd, 1899 and died in the US on May 28th, 1967.

-Although as a military man Bohdan (Danek) Pawłowicz took part in 3 wars, and was involved in many different activities throughout his life, he was essentially a Polonia (Polish Diaspora) activist; and a man of letters.
-His writings, the inspiration and time for which he found both in his countless trips around the world and his war experience, include a number of poems, travel writings and journals, short stories, novels, memoirs, radio broadcasts, public speeches and newspaper articles.
+Although as a military man Bohdan (Danek) Pawłowicz took part in 3 wars, and was involved in many different activities throughout his life, he was essentially a Polonia activist (Polish Diaspora) and a man of letters.
+His writings, the time and inspiration for which he found both in his countless trips around the world and his war experience, include a number of poems, travel writings and journals, short stories, novels, memoirs, radio broadcasts, public speeches and newspaper articles.

 Most of his works and radio programs were published and produced in Poland before WWII but many others were printed or broadcast abroad, in Polish newspapers and radio programs in France, the UK, Brazil and the USA, where he lived in exile after leaving Poland in 1939.